Scalingo/developers-documentation/_scalingo_api/events.md

 * **Database - Add Feature event**

-_When:_ A feature has been removed from a database addon `type=database/add_feature`
+_When:_ A feature is added to a database addon `type=database/add_feature`

 {:.table}